Upon completion of the ARPAC workshop, participants will:

 - Apply strategies to transform how race, racism, and privilege are manifested in our institutions.

-The Virtual ARPAC Institute will be offered online through Zoom.
-Day one includes a full day of synchronous content and activities, with built-in break times.
-Days two through six include half-day synchronous sessions with reading, reflection, and application assignments to be completed outside of those scheduled hours.
+The Virtual ARPAC Workshop will be offered online through Zoom.
+The five half-day sessions include synchronous content and activities with built-in break times, along with reading, reflection, and application assignments to be completed outside of those scheduled hours.
 Participants are expected to arrange their schedules so they can fully participate in all sessions.

 - Deepen their understanding of inclusion, racial equity and antiracism in the context of higher education, distinguishing between multicultural teaching and antiracist pedagogy;